This post is frequently updated so it now contains far more the original 25 ideas for reusing your old jeans! Enjoy!

-We love these cute children soft toy balls.
-This is the perfect gift idea for babies learning to grip or grandchildren who have started toddling and need some soft balls to play with.
+This is the perfect gift idea for babies learning to grip or a little kid who has started toddling and needs some soft balls to play with.

 There is a great tutorial on wikiHow for making the denim baseball pictured above.
 You can find it here.